claromes/socialswitch/README.md

 ## Usage

 Redirection is automatic.
-Access any profile or tagged photos on Instagram and the extension will redirect to Picuki.com.
+Access any profile, tagged photos or explore tags on Instagram and the extension will redirect to Picuki.com.

 ## Covered URLs